micbru/density_dependence_public/README.md

 # density_dependence_public
-Code supplementing "Density dependence and a colonization rule predict spatial patterning"
+Code supplementing "Relating the Strength of Density Dependence and the Spatial Distribution of Individuals"

 dd_functions.py is the main python file with the following functions: